hivelabuoft/Cube/README.md

-# VizCube Dataset
+# VisCube Dataset

 ## Overview
-The VizCube Dataset merges detailed user profiles with various data visualization types and corresponding visual analysis tasks to foster the development of intelligent, user-adaptive visualization systems.
+The VisCube Dataset merges detailed user profiles with various data visualization types and corresponding visual analysis tasks to foster the development of intelligent, user-adaptive visualization systems.
 By documenting the interaction between user characteristics and visualization task performance, this dataset is uniquely positioned to drive advancements in personalized visualization tools.
 It is open-source and aims to support research and development in the field.

 ## Dataset Description
 The dataset is divided into two primary components: